fmorenovr/fmorenovr.github.io/_posts/2017-09-23-Create-a-VPS-with-Laravel-php-Framework.md

 ---
 layout: post
 title:  "Creating a VPS with Laravel and Apache service."
-subtitle: Here you'll learn how to create your own VPS.
 date:   2017-09-23 12:15:12 -0500

+tags:
+  - VPS
+  - Linux
+  - Ubuntu
+  - Virtual Private Server
+  - Webserver
+  - PHP
+  - Laravel
+  - Apache

+categories:
-categories: Frameworks
+  - Frameworks
 ---

+Here you'll learn how to create your own VPS.

 # Install and prepare a PHP with Laravel Framework

 * First, install LAMP lastest using taskel.
 You can find a tutorial [here][tasksel-tuto].